 With the camera horizontally balanced, rotate the tilt arm so the camera is exactly vertical.
-Be sure to keep the gears disengaged so the arm can move freely.
-If the camera stays vertical, it may be nearly balanced, but if it swings up or down, you need to adjust the position of the camera platform
+5. Be sure to keep the gears disengaged.
+If the camera stays vertical, it may be nearly balanced, but if it swings up or down, you need to adjust the position of the mounting plate on the tilt arm.
+To adjust, loosen the lever under the mounting plate.
+This will allow the mounting plate to slide freely back and forth.